 A rule of thumb to go by is the more distant the relationship the more formal the approach.
 A formal apology is also warranted whenever hierarchy is involved, for example, when apologizing to one's boss or to an employee.

-What if the employee or boss is also a friend?
 Then a two-tiered approach can be taken.
 This will help to define the relationship as one of both business and friendship.
 So, a more formal letter of apology should be written to satisfy the business side while a follow-up conversation will help to re-establish the friendship.

 Individual Personalities and Formal Apologies